supabase/auth-helpers/packages/sveltekit/README.md

 ### Hooks setup

-Our `hooks.ts` file is where the heavy lifting of this library happens, we need to import our function to parse the session from the cookie and populate it in locals.
+Our `hooks.ts` file is where the heavy lifting of this library happens:

-This will also create handlers under the hood that perform different parts of the authentication flow:

-- `/api/auth/callback`: The `client` forwards the session details here every time `onAuthStateChange` fires on the client side.
-This is needed to set up the cookies for your application so that SSR works seamlessly.

 ```ts
 // src/hooks.server.ts